Know the Laws: North Carolina

 - Final domestic violence protective orders (also called a DVPO or a 50B order or a restraining order).

-is a court order designed to provide you and your family members with immediate protection from your abuser.
-A judge may issue an ex parte order on the same day you file your complaint for a domestic violence protective order if s/he believes that there is a serious and immediate danger to you or your child.
+is a court order designed to provide you and your family members with immediate protection from the abuser.
+A judge may issue an ex parte order the same day you file your complaint for a domestic violence protective order (without the abuser present) if s/he believes that there is a serious and immediate danger to you or your child.
 If the judge does not issue the ex parte order on the same day, the court must hear the request for an ex parte order within 72 hours or by the end of the next day on which the court is in session in the county of the filing, whichever occurs first.
-An ex parte/temporary protective order is usually issued without your abuser present ("ex parte").

 A final domestic violence protective order (also called a DVPO or a 50B order or restraining order)